TomasFerranti/SMTools/README.md

 while on the root folder.

-Another step before doing anything is cloning our other project called TextureExtractor, available at https://github.com/TomasFerranti/TextureExtractor, under the root folder.
+Another step before doing anything is cloning and installing the requirements of our other project called TextureExtractor, available at https://github.com/TomasFerranti/TextureExtractor, under the root folder.
 After that, we just need to run the script with

     python3 interface.py